Equitable Access & Opportunity

 Data

-• Data is analyzed at the district and school level to identify and address inequities in funding, student access to highly effective teachers, access to high quality curriculum and instructional practices, school disciplinary practices and other supportive resources such as technology.
+Data is analyzed at the district and school level to identify and address disparities in funding, student access to highly effective teachers, access to high quality curriculum and instructional practices, school disciplinary practices and other supportive resources such as technology.

-• Multiple sources of data are gathered and disaggregated to evaluate and monitor equity in student outcomes at the systems and student level.
+Multiple sources of data are gathered and disaggregated to evaluate and monitor student outcomes at the systems and student level.
 For example:

 Practices

-• Current policies, programs and practices are examined for underlying assumptions and beliefs based on ability, gender, race, ethnicity, socio-economic status, disability and English language proficiency.
+Current policies, programs and practices are examined for underlying assumptions and beliefs around student learning and behavior.

-• District and schoolwide plans are developed that address academic, behavioral and social-emotional learning expectations, access to learning opportunities, high-quality instruction, resource allocation and/or accountability to achieve educational equity
+District and schoolwide plans are developed that address academic, behavioral and social-emotional learning expectations, access to learning opportunities, high-quality instruction, resource allocation and/or accountability to achieve student success for all.

-• Schools intentionally create a positive school climate that encourages inclusion and promotes respect of the identities and cultures of the learners and families served.
+Schools intentionally create a positive school climate that is welcoming and promotes respect of the identities and cultures of the learners and families served.

 Resources and Tools